Curity token handler development setup

 Multisite deployment,where web static content is downloaded from a content delivery network

-Develop with a Remote Token Handler
+Upgrade to a Remote Token Handler

 Once deployment is understood, you can then use a DNS solution to avoid needing to run token handler components locally.
 To do so, run the same Docker deployment to push them to a shared environment, dedicated to enabling productive web development.

-One option is to spin up a domain in your cloud platform, while using adding an entry for the web domain to your hosts file.
+One option is to spin up a domain in your cloud platform, while adding an entry for the web domain to your hosts file.
 Either HTTP or HTTPS URLs could be used for a development setup.
 You then have a pure SPA web development setup, and you also operate with the same security as your customer users:

 A pure Single Page Application web development setup, operating with the same security as with customer users